 Rationalization: The justification of one’s behavior through attempts at a rational explanation.
 This defense mechanism may be present in someone who steals money but feels justified in doing so because they needed the money more than the person from whom they stole.

-Reaction Formation: Replacing one’s initial impulse toward a situation or idea with the opposite impulse.
+Reaction formation: Replacing one’s initial impulse toward a situation or idea with the opposite impulse.
 This defense mechanism may be present in someone who teases or insults a romantic interest whom they like.
 Conversely, reaction formation may be present in someone who is overly kind to someone whom they dislike.

 Sexualization: Associating sexual aspects to one’s experience of certain people, places, objects, or ideas.
 Sexualization can refer to the development of one’s sexual identity in general.
 Alternatively, sexualization can refer to the development of specific fetishes or sexual references to conventionally non-sexual entities.

-Sublimation: Transforming one’s anxiety or emotions into pursuits that are considered by societal or cultural norms to be more useful.
+Sublimation: Transforming one’s anxiety or emotions into pursuits considered by societal or cultural norms to be more useful.
 This defense mechanism may be present in someone who channels their aggression and energy into playing sports.

-Suppression: Consciously choosing to block ideas or impulses that are undesirable, as opposed to repression, which is a subconscious process.
+Suppression: Consciously choosing to block ideas or impulses that are undesirable, as opposed to repression, a subconscious process.
 This defense mechanism may be present in someone who has intrusive thoughts about a traumatic event but pushes these thoughts out of their mind.

 Enhancing Healthcare Team Outcomes

-Recognition and interpersonal communication about any defense mechanisms the patient is using amongst the psychiatrist, psychologist, social worker, and family can help to orient the team and enhance patient-centered care.
+Recognition and interpersonal communication about any defense mechanisms the patient is using amongst the psychiatrist, psychologist, social worker, primary care provider, nurse, and family can help to orient the team and enhance patient-centered care.
 Psychodynamic therapy can involve the patient in their own care by achieving greater awareness of their own patterns of psychological defense mechanisms.
 Some meta-analysis studies have shown psychodynamic therapy to have equal efficacy compared to cognitive behavioral therapy and pharmacotherapy in the treatment of mild to moderate mood disorders.
 It is important to recognize that therapeutic treatments based on self-awareness and communication will avoid the possible complications of pharmacotherapy, such as side effects and drug-to-drug interactions, and some patients may be more willing to try these therapies compared to pharmacotherapy.